-I have read NI 43-101 and this report has been prepared in compliance with that Instrument.
+I have read NI 43-101 and the sections of the Technical Report that I am responsible for preparing have been prepared in compliance with that Instrument.

-As of the date of this certificate, to the best of my knowledge, information and belief, the Technical Report contains all scientific and technical information that is required to be disclosed to make the Technical Report not misleading.
+As of the effective date of the Technical Report, to the best of my knowledge, information and belief, the sections of the Technical Report that I am responsible for preparing contain all scientific and technical information that is required to be disclosed to make the Technical Report not misleading.